umar123123222/GrowthOs---Original/docs/faq.md

 ### How do I customize company branding?
 1. Navigate to Admin Panel → Company Settings
-2. Upload company logo (automatically generates favicon)
+2. Upload company logo (favicon needs to be updated from the backend)
 3. Configure email templates and sender information
 4. Customize colors and styling through the interface